 There are a number of legal requirements which companies must satisfy in order for their share options to qualify as EMIs, including:

-- The company must carry on a "qualifying trade".
+- The company must carry on a "qualifying trade" in the UK.
 If the option is for a group of companies, at least one company in the group must carry on such a trade;

 - The company whose shares are used may be listed or unlisted on a stock exchange, but it must be an independent company.
 This means that, in the case of a group of companies, the options must be over shares in the parent company to meet the EMI requirements;